 The University of Groningen offers an attractive benefits package with additional holiday (8%) and end-of-year bonuses (8.3%), training and career development.
 Candidates from outside the Netherlands may be eligible for a substantial tax break.

 The Anchoring Innovation program is strongly committed to diversity within its team and especially welcomes applications from members of underrepresented groups.

 Enquiries about the position can be addressed to prof. dr. Onno van Nijf, firstname.lastname@example.org or dr. J. Pelgrom, email@example.com.
 We deliberately scheduled a long period between this announcement and the deadline for submission so that candidates have ample time to prepare their own versions of the projects outlined above.
 We know that the design of a good project takes time and effort.
 We recommend strongly to contact Prof. van Nijf and/or dr. Pelgrom well in advance about your proposal.
 Questions about the procedure can be directed to Dr. Suzanne van de Liefvoort, firstname.lastname@example.org.

 In order to be admissible, applications must include the following information (in the same order), in one PDF file (not zipped):

-Please submit your complete application to Dr. Suzanne van de Liefvoort, the coordinator of the Anchoring-program via email@example.com before April 24, 2021.
-Interviews will take place in the week of May 24-28, 2021 and will probably be held online.
+Please submit your complete application to Dr Suzanne van de Liefvoort, the coordinator of the Anchoring program via email@example.com before April 24, 2022.
+Interviews will take place in the week of 30 May – 3 June, 2022 and will possibly be held online.